keanehauck/keanehauck.github.io/collections/_posts/2024-06-24-tf2-strategy.md

 title: "How to Win at TF2"
 date: 2024-06-24
 summary: A basic overview of the competitive strategy in my favorite game, ranging from the micro-level all the way to the macro.
-categories: TF2, gaming, strategy, video games
+categories: TF2 gaming strategy video games
 ---

 **WARNING: This post is extremely long, verbose, nerdy, and niche.** Not recommended for the faint of heart (or anyone that doesn't really care about my hobbies).